 So, Tiger Woods did the unbelievable on Sept 23rd, 2018 by winning for the 80th time on the PGA Tour, and for the first time in five years.
 He dominated the PGA Tour Championship from beginning to end and almost FedEx Cup too.
 Tiger now has completed “The Comeback”.
 It wasn’t “his comeback” or “a comeback”, it was […]Read More What can agile teams learn from Tiger Woods?

 Every time people meet, a structure emerges, we can’t really help it.
-We all know the old-stool group-work methods very well: open discussion, managed discussion, brainstorming, status reporting and presentation.
+We all know the old-skool group-work methods: open discussion, managed discussion, brainstorming, status reporting and presentation.
 However, all these are more or less dysfunctional regarding participation or distribution.
 “You have no choice.
-Every time you have a conversation or a meeting you are […]Read More Let’s Make Meetings Great Again!
+Every time you have a conversation or a meeting you are using microstructures.” […]Read More Let’s Make Meetings Great Again!

 At some point, even the most stubborn of us will have to stop and think about the way we are living our lives.
 For some the stoppage comes due to personal development steps, but most of us feel this need via a life crisis.
 Irrespectively of cultural background, the age-of-reflection seems to be 42.
 Yes, […]Read More Deprogram Your Life